Rinal-Dev02/VoilaCrawler3/README.md

 1. to parse json data, it's more easy to define a go struct and parse the json data.
 You can use this [tool](https://mholt.github.io/json-to-go/) to convert json to go struct. (you must check again the generated go struct)

+### Development

+All developers must develop with this workflow:
+1. fork repo VoilaCrawl and clone the forked to your local
+2. create/update spiders under dir cmd/spiders
+3. commit modification and create a merge request to `main` branch.

+Others jobs will be done by me currently.

+All spiders must under `cmd/spiders` dir. the final dir must match the reverse domain schema. eg. www.ruelala.com's  spiders is under dir com.ruelala dir

 ### TODO

 1. check `ProxyCrawl` request limit